katzdaniel/Isometra/README.md

 3. Go to the website and upload your data.

 #### Notes

-- By default, the extended sample data will be displayed, but a short versi
 - By default, the extended sample data will be displayed, but a short version can found in the data folder in the github.
 - The app will only work on a large screen.